 - courses that teach the essentials, and help students make real progress;

-- information that solves specific problems (such as confusion of b and d, or not knowing how to sound out).
-(See the Problems section of the Articles page); and
+- information that solves specific problems (such as confusion between letters b and d, or not knowing how to sound out).
+(For this type of help, see the Problems section of the Articles page); and

-- material that makes sense, so that it’s easier for both you and your student to learn it and remember.
+- material that makes sense, so that it’s easier for both you and your student to learn it, remember it, and apply it to real words.

 Students who have trouble with reading, usually struggle because: